Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 This all-night arts festival includes public art throughout the city.
 There are interactive performances, light projections on buildings and installations in many of Paris’s most beautiful buildings.
 Check here for the lineup and know lines can get long.

 This International Agriculture Show will make your head spin.
 In late February, early March, the massive expo center at Porte Versailles becomes a showcase for France’s heritage livestock, heirloom fruits and vegetables and gourmet food products.
 It’s organized by zone.
 There’s an exhibition hall devoted to horses, visitors can see the different breeds, purchase equipment and even watch an equestrian show; one devoted to cats and dogs; a vegetable crops and related sectors zone where the public can learn about the latest trends in gardening; and a massive gastronomical zone, where every region of France is represented and vendors sell wine, cheese, prepared foods and baked goods.
 If you want to know what you’re getting into, watch the film Saint Amor.

-The iconic French luxury brand Hérmes began as a saddle maker in the 1800s.
-While, today, it’s more well known for handbags and scarves, it still makes the finest riding equipment on the market.
-To honor its origins, Hérmes sponsors a horse jumping competition each year called the Saut Hermès.
-Taking place beneath the domed ceiling of the Grand Palais each spring, it’s both adrenaline pumping and aesthetically pleasing.
-Many of the world’s best riders participate and there’s a equestrian acrobatic show each evening of the competition.
+While today it’s more well known for handbags and scarves, the French luxury brand Hérmes began as a saddle maker in the 1800s.
+It still makes the finest riding equipment on the market.
+To honor its origins, Hérmes sponsors a horse jumping competition each year at the Grand Palais called the Saut Hermès.
+The competition that takes place each spring is both adrenaline pumping and aesthetically pleasing.
+Many of the world’s best riders participate and there’s an equestrian acrobatic show each evening of the competition.